SolCrys Logo

-How SolCrys builds prompt sets - the Golden Prompt Set methodology
+How we build prompt sets - the Golden Prompt Set methodology

-SolCrys generates a Golden Prompt Set (GPS) for each product category by grounding on four real-world signals: organic intent volume across major search and marketplace surfaces, trending questions from leading public community platforms, AI query volume signals, and live follow-up questions captured from rendered consumer surfaces such as ChatGPT and Rufus.
-Every prompt carries projected query volume and source provenance so customers can prioritize the questions buyers actually run, not the ones marketers wish they ran.
-This page is the trust-building methodology document behind the GPS - it explains how prompts are chosen, why the four-source grounding matters, how customer-supplied prompts blend in, how the templates update, and what GPS deliberately does not promise.
-Prompt selection is the single biggest determinant of AEO data quality, and we publish ours in full so buyers can evaluate before they sign.
+We build a Golden Prompt Set (GPS) for every customer category by grounding on four real-world signals: intent volume across major search and marketplace surfaces, trending questions from leading public community platforms, AI query volume signals, and live follow-up questions from supported surfaces where reliable.
+Every prompt we hand you carries projected query volume and source provenance so you can prioritize questions your buyers actually run - not the ones marketers wish they ran.
+We publish this methodology in full because prompt selection is the single biggest determinant of AEO data quality.
+If we're tracking the wrong prompts, every chart in your dashboard is wrong - so we'd rather you evaluate how we choose before you sign than after.

 Questions this guide answers

-- How do AI visibility platforms choose prompts to track?
+• How does SolCrys choose which prompts to track?

-- How does SolCrys decide which prompts to monitor?
+• How does SolCrys decide which prompts to monitor for my brand?

-- Where do AEO prompt sets come from?
+• Where do SolCrys's prompt sets come from?

 Direct answer

-SolCrys generates a Golden Prompt Set (GPS) for each product category by grounding on four real-world data sources: organic intent volume across major search and marketplace surfaces, trending questions from leading public community platforms, AI query volume signals, and live follow-up questions captured from the rendering of answer engines like Rufus and ChatGPT.
-Each prompt in the GPS comes with projected query volume, so customers can prioritize the questions buyers actually run - not the ones marketers wish they ran.
+We build a Golden Prompt Set (GPS) for every customer category by grounding on four real-world data sources: intent volume across major search and marketplace surfaces, trending questions from leading public community platforms, AI query volume signals, and live follow-up questions from supported surfaces where reliable.
+Every prompt we hand you carries projected query volume so you can prioritize the questions your buyers actually run, not the ones marketers wish they ran.

-Three failure modes the GPS is designed to avoid
+Three failure modes we built the GPS to avoid

 The four grounding sources